seqscope/NovaScope/docs/basic_usage/job_config.md

 #### Output
 The output directory will be used to organize the input files and store output files.
 Please see the structure directory [here](output.md).

-#### Requests
+#### Request
-The pipeline interprets the requested output files via `request` and determines the execution flow.
-The `request` allows multiple desired output.
+The pipeline interprets the requested output files via the `request` field and determines the execution flow.
+The `request` field allows multiple desired output.

 !!! info
-    The `request` parameter should indicate the **final output** required, and all intermediary files contributing to the final output will be automatically generated (i.e., the dependencies between rules).
+    The `request` field should indicate the **final output** required, and all intermediary files contributing to the final output will be automatically generated (i.e., the dependencies between rules).

-##### Main Options
+##### Main Request
-Below are the options with their final output files and links to detailed output information.
+Below are request options for NovaScope's [main functionalities](../home/workflow_structure.md#main-workflow), alongside their final output and links to detailed output information.

 For more insights into the excution flow, please consult the [execution flow by request](../fulldoc/execution_guide/rule_execution.md) alongside the [rulegraph](https://seqscope.github.io/NovaScope/#an-overview-of-the-workflow-structure).

 | Option              | Final Output Files                                                                                 | Details      |